 Important: OpenOCD cannot be running in Eclipse when you are using it in a terminal.
 If you try to run both at the same time, the application will crash or hang.
 Always close the terminals when you are done flashing the binary.

 Reset the FPGA

-Press the reset button (SW2) on the development board.
+Press the reset button on your development board: